27 Customer Service Statistics for 2025 | SlickText Infographic

 Customer Service Infographic in Review

 1. 42% of employees are unable to efficiently resolve customer issues due to broken processes or disconnected systems.
+Effective customer service requires customer service agents to manage customer expectations and maintain continuity during support interactions.

 2. 89% of consumers have stopped doing business with a company after experiencing poor customer service.
+Call center agents play a crucial role in customer service interactions, and investing in their training can significantly enhance overall service quality.

 3. Consumers are twice as likely to share their bad customer service experiences than they are to talk about positive experiences.